sithmel/occamsrazor-validator/README.md

 Combine validators
 ------------------
 You might want to match a group of values.
-You can do it combine as many validators you want:
+You can do it combining as many validators you want:
 ```js
 var isNumber = validator().match(function (n) {
   return typeof n === 'number';